altrandra/diff/README.md

 ### Tags

 In order for struct fields to be compared, they must be tagged with a given name.
-All tag values are prefixed with `diff`. i.e. `diff:"items"`.
+All tag values are prefixed with `json`. i.e. `json:"items"`.

-* `-` : In the event that you want to exclude a value from the diff, you can use the tag `diff:"-"` and the field will be ignored.
+* `-` : In the event that you want to exclude a value from the diff, you can use the tag `json:"-"` and the field will be ignored.

 * `identifier` : If you need to compare arrays by a matching identifier and not based on order, you can specify the `identifier` tag.
-If an identifiable element is found in both the from and to structures, they will be directly compared. i.e. `diff:"name,identifier"`
+If an identifiable element is found in both the from and to structures, they will be directly compared. i.e. `json:"name,identifier"`

 * `immutable` : Will omit this struct field from diffing.
 When using `diff.StructValues()` these values will be added to the returned changelog.
 It's usecase is for when we have nothing to compare a struct to and want to show all of its relevant values.